 \subsection{Functional Principle of RIS}

-An \ac{ris} is a planar surface that consists of an array of scattering unit cells, each of which can impose an independent phase shift, and possibly an amplitude gain, on the incident \ac{em} waves.
+A \ac{ris} is a planar surface that consists of an array of scattering unit cells, each of which can impose an independent phase shift, and possibly an amplitude gain, on the incident \ac{em} waves.
 Fig.~\ref{fig_RIS} depicts a conceptual structure of the RIS.
-As illustrated, each RIS unit cell is equivalently comprised of an antenna and a functional circuit with tunable load $Z_{\text{RIS},m}$~\cite{Shen2022Modeling,Dai2020Reconfigurable,ElMossallamy2020Reconfigurable}, where $m$ denotes the index of the unit cell.
+As illustrated, each RIS unit cell is equivalently comprised of a reflecting element and a functional circuit with tunable load $Z_{\text{RIS},m}$~\cite{Shen2022Modeling,Dai2020Reconfigurable,ElMossallamy2020Reconfigurable}, where $m$ denotes the index of the unit cell.
 By carefully adjusting the tunable loads of all the unit cells, the desired phase shifts (and amplitude gains) can be achieved thus the reradiated \ac{em} waves can be beamformed toward specified directions.
 As shown in Fig.~\ref{fig_RIS}, different \ac{ris} unit cells, e.g., $Z_{\text{RIS},m}$ and $Z_{\text{RIS},n}$, can be further connected through a reconfigurable impedance $Z_{\text{RIS},m,n}$, which is referred to as the beyond diagonal \ac{ris} or group/fully-connected \ac{ris} as recently proposed in~\cite{Li2023Beyond,Li2023Beyond2}.
-For clarification, the classical \ac{ris} that with independent unit cells is called the single-connected \ac{ris}.
+For clarification, this work uses the classical \ac{ris} with independent unit cells, which is also called the single-connected \ac{ris}.